openstates/enhancement-proposals/010-action-classification-update.md

 ## Rationale
 Action classification is hard because there are so many things that vary from jurisdiction to jurisdiction.
 By implementing these changes, we can help standardize the process, even if the content remains variable.

-Additionally, moving all action classification code for each jurisdiction to its own actions.py will help simply the scrape() method, which can be very long and complex for some jurisdictions.
+Additionally, moving all action classification code for each jurisdiction to its own `actions.py` will help simply the `scrape()` method/`bills.py`, which can be very long and complex for some jurisdictions.

 ## Drawbacks